-Kronos' U.S. and Canadian bank credit facilities currently mature in September 2008 and January 2009, respectively.
-We are in various stages of renegotiating such facilities, and expect to have new agreements of extensions in place prior to their respective maturity dates.
+Kronos' Canadian bank credit facility currently matures in January 2009.
+We are in the process of renegotiating the facility, and expect to have a new extension in place prior to the maturity date.

-Note 8 - Employee benefit plans:
+Note 9 - Employee benefit plans:

 Defined benefit plans - The components of our net periodic defined benefit pension cost are presented in the table below.